Beijing reiterates support for Hong Kong's Lam, police

 Police sought to defend China’s main representative office in Hong Kong from protesters on Sunday for the second consecutive weekend, with the building near the heart of the city fortified with barricades.

-Police said they had arrested at least 49 people over Sunday’s protests for offences including unauthorised assembly and possession of offensive weapons.
+Police said they had arrested at least 49 people over Sunday’s protests for offences including unauthorized assembly and possession of offensive weapons.

-The protests are the most serious political crisis in Hong Kong since it returned to China 22 years ago.

-They also pose the greatest popular challenge to Chinese leader Xi Jinping since he came to power in 2012.

 What began as a movement to oppose the extradition law has taken on broader demands.
-They include the resignation of Hong Kong’s Beijing-backed leader Carrie Lam, calls for full democracy and an independent inquiry into what some say has been excessive force used by police against protesters.
+They include Lam’s resignation, calls for full democracy, and an independent inquiry into what some say has been excessive force used by police against protesters.

 Lam has refused to accede to any of the demands.